Visual Novel: Umineko: When They Cry aka: Umineko No Naku Koro Ni

 Adaptation Dye-Job: Beatrice's dress (in the anime) and of course the eye colors of just about every character (Battler, Jessica, George, Shannon, Lambdadelta, Virgilia, etc...)

 Adaptation Expansion: The manga of Episode 8 replaces the quiz mini-game with a game of hide-and-seek and treats us to new scenes, some of them incredibly heartwarming.
 More generally, the manga adds additional clues and explanations about the gameboard and the mysteries, as well as a few additional red truths.
-And most importantly, it confirms unambiguously that Shannon and Kanon share the same body.
+And most importantly, it confirms unambiguously that Shannon, Kanon and Beatrice are all the same person, Sayo Yasuda.